 Marcantonio Barone – Piano

-He is head of the piano department and assistant director at the Bryn Mawr Conservatory of Music, where he has taught since 1980.
+He is head of the piano department and assistant director of the Bryn Mawr Conservatory of Music, where he has taught since 1980.
 He is also an Associate in Performance at Swarthmore College, where he teaches piano, keyboard musicianship, and chamber music.

-He studied with Eleanor Sokoloff at the Curtis Institute of Music and with Leon Fleisher at the Peabody Conservatory of Music, where he was awarded the Artist Diploma in 1985.
+Marcantonio Barone studied with Eleanor Sokoloff at the Curtis Institute of Music and with Leon Fleisher at the Peabody Conservatory of Music, where he was awarded the Artist Diploma in 1985.
 Among his other teachers were Susan Starr, and Leonard Shure.

 Kenji Bunch – Viola

 Kenji Bunch enjoys an active career as both a composer and performer.
 As a violist, he is widely recognized for his own groundbreaking works for viola, many of which are included on his 2011 debut CD Unleashed!
 Mr. Bunch also frequently performs both traditional and contemporary chamber music as a guest of ensembles and festivals throughout the country, and with his Oregon-based group The Thunder Egg Consort.
 Bunch actively seeks out musical connections with artists of different genres, and has a deep interest in American folk traditions and improvisation.
 As a composer, his music has been performed by over fifty orchestras worldwide, has been recorded on multiple labels, is featured in documentary films, television, and in numerous collaborations with dance and theater.
 After more than twenty years in New York City, Mr. Bunch returned to his native Portland, Oregon in 2013 with his wife, pianist Monica Ohuchi, and their family.

 At ease across a gamut of genres and stages, violinist Joyce Hammann’s virtuosity always shines through.
 Her performances have been hailed as “splendid soloing” and having a “sweet, rich tone” by The New York Times.